-I have also flown on their A350 Hong Kong Airlines planes which uses the Stelia Solstys seat.
-You will find the design and form factor familiar if you have flown Etihad 777 Business Class, Iberia or the new Air Mauritius Business Class.
-It isn’t a terrible seat but comes with minimal privacy and the ‘outward’ seats open up to much into the aisles.
+I have also flown on their A350 Hong Kong Airlines planes, which uses the Stelia Solstys seat.
+You will find the design and form factor familiar if you have flown Etihad 777 Business Class, Iberia, or the new Air Mauritius Business Class.
+It isn’t a terrible seat but comes with minimal privacy, and the ‘outward’ seats open up too much into the aisles.

-Every seat comes with a full lie-flat bed, noise cancelling headsets and a big LCD screen.
+Every seat comes with a fully lie-flat bed, noise-canceling headsets, and a big LCD screen.
 The Stelia Solstys seat is pretty roomy once you find a comfortable position.

-Each seat also comes with a USB outlet, a 110 Volt power outlet, remote, amenity kit, pillow and blanket.
-My seat was very clean and the pillow and blanket seemed of high quality.
+Each seat also comes with a USB outlet, a 110 Volt power outlet, a remote, amenity kit, pillow, and blanket.
+My seat was immaculate, and the pillow and blanket seemed of high quality.

-The seat reclines to 180 degrees and forms a fully flat bed.
-In fact, I chose to decrease the angle to about 175 degrees as I felt the plane’s upward slope made me slide.
+The seat reclines to 180 degrees and forms a fully flatbed.
+I chose to decrease the angle to about 175 degrees as I felt the plane’s upward slope made me slide.

-I thought the seat is pretty nice for sleeping – there is enough width and length (I’m 6’3) to stretch out.
+I thought the seat is pretty lovely for sleeping – it provides enough width and length (I’m 6’3) to stretch out.
 The hardest part is to get into your seat when it is (fully or partially) reclined.
-Once settled in I felt I had enough space though I like the ‘cocoon-like’ shell and privacy of the Cathay Pacific Business Class seat more.
+Once settled in, I felt I had enough space though I like the ‘cocoon-like’ shell and privacy of the Cathay Pacific Business Class seat more.

 Hong Kong Airlines A350 Business Class Service And Catering

 The food is not great on Hong Kong airlines.
-The food doesn’t look appetising or taste particularly good (except for the cheese tray on my last flight).
+The food doesn’t look appetizing or taste particularly good (except for the cheese tray on my last flight).

-I ended up having dinner around 7 PM with a noodle bowl and dim sum which was pretty decent.
+I ended up having dinner around 7:00 pm with a noodle bowl and dim sum, which was pretty decent.
 I skipped the dinner service before landing and instead was sleeping.

-I found the flight attendants to be great at verbal communication and service seemed friendly though rather robotic.
+I found the flight attendants to be great at verbal communication, and service seemed friendly though somewhat robotic.

 Hong Kong Airlines A350 Wifi

-Hong Kong airlines uses the T-Mobile/ Deutsche Telekom WiFi.
-The company was one of the first out in the market but is now a generation r two behind and the speeds are often extreme;y slow.
-In addition, the packages provided by Hong Kong airlines are limited by 100MB.
-I personally run through 100MB in a few minutes so I skipped the WiFi.
+Hong Kong airlines uses the T-Mobile/ Deutsche Telekom Wi-Fi.
+The company was one of the first out in the market but is now a generation r two behind, and the speeds are often extreme;y slow.
+Also, the packages provided by Hong Kong airlines are limited by 100MB.
+I personally run through 100MB in a few minutes, so I skipped the Wi-Fi.

 In this trip report, I review my flight on Hong Kong Airlines in business class on their A330 from Hong Kong to Shanghai.
 This flight was for a recent work trip, and I booked with Hong Kong airlines as Cathay… Read More.

-Back in August 2018 Hong Kong Airlines had Business Class tickets from San Francisco and Los Angeles to Asia on sale for just $680 Round Trip.
-These tickets typically sell for $5,000 or more.
-It was such a great deal… Read More.
+Back in August 2018 Hong Kong Airlines had Business Class tickets from San Francisco and Los Angeles to Asia on sale for just $680 USD Round Trip.
+These tickets typically sell for $5,000 USD or more.
+It was such a… Read More.